Pabla007/HTB-Journey/Exam Test/04 SQL.md

 DBManagerLogin!
 ```

-so this is not working which means we have to do osint in the file to get the pasword that might work
+so this is not working which means we have to do osint in the file to get the password that might work

 db_connect.php looks fishy
 ![[Pasted image 20240817172018.png]]